wp-plugins/inline-attachments/readme.txt

 = 0.9.1 =
 * This release also enables the plugins functionality on newly created posts.

 == Changelog ==

+= 0.9.4 =
+* Added localization and German translation
+* Added the functionality of my plugin [Attachments Bulk Delete](http://www.nonverbla.de/blog/wordpress-plugin-inline-attachments/).
+I like having everything in the same place ;)
-= 0.9.1 =
+= 0.9.3 =
-* Added plugin initialization also for post-new.php, not just post.php, so that it also works on newly created posts = 0.9.2 =
+* Added ajax-saving of attachments order and input fields on change = 0.9.2 =
 * Added automatic saving of changed attachments properties on post save / update
 * Optimized the styling while dragging an attachment to change sort order.
+= 0.9.1 =
+* Added plugin initialization also for post-new.php, not just post.php, so that it also works on newly created posts